 Sunday: 12:00 PM - 5:00 PM

 Opening its doors the year that Terry Fox ran his Marathon of Hope and O'Canada became the official national anthem, Say Tea in Bloor West Village celebrates its 36th anniversary this year.

 Owned by Suzanne Piercey and located at 2362 Bloor Street W., they offer over 200 choices of tea, enough (and more) to suit any tea connoisseur.
 A visitor from the UK, who would know about tea, even called Say Tea "an Aladdin's cave of delight."

-Since Pluck Tea is an online store, there wasn't a physical store we could photograph, but the owners told us to try and visit Drake General Store, where they serve Pluck's tea on tap.
+Since Pluck Tea is an online store, there wasn't a physical store we could photograph, but we visited Drake General Store, where they serve Pluck's tea on tap.

 I would say it is our most popular, it features icewine grape skins in it.
 It's very unique, especially at this time of year, it's fantastic as an iced tea.
 It's one of our signature teas, dating back to the start of the company.